Find Funding

 • Awards cannot be deferred to the following summer term.

-• Tenure: Both the USRA Awardee and their Faculty Supervisor must be located at the same university during the tenure of the award.
+• Tenure: Both the USRA Awardee and their faculty supervisor must be located at the same university during the tenure of the award.
 USRAs cannot be transferred to another university.

 Eligibility